The Big Picture of the Adrenal Glands and the HPA Axis

 Re-Evaluating the Concept of “Pregnenolone Steal” as an Explanation for Adrenal Hormone Dysregulation

-One of the myths that we debunk in our Mindfulness Medicine Certification Program (MMCP) [functional medicine and mindfulness training program and mentorship for practitioners and doctors] is the notion of “Pregnenolone Steal” as an explanation for how adrenal hormones become out of balance.
+One of the myths that we debunk in our Functional Medicine Certification Program is the notion of “Pregnenolone Steal” as an explanation for how adrenal hormones become out of balance.
 This does not hold up to a deeper understanding of physiology.
 This is important because a new understanding changes treatment ideas (pregnenolone supplementation is commonly used and justified by this theory).

 One prominent explanation for HPA axis dysregulation is commonly attributed to a process called pregnenolone steal.
 The theory proposes that during periods of prolonged stress, the body shunts pregnenolone away from DHEA and towards the cortisol pathway.
 This is said to result in a decrease in sex hormones.
 This mechanism offers a very simple and nice explanation for how our body prioritizes survival over reproduction.